$646M+

 What's Happening Right Now

 Plain language.
 No jargon.
-Just what every District 8B resident should know.
+Just what every Mountain District resident should know.

-District 8B is at a turning point.
+The Mountain District is at a turning point.
 Major decisions about roads, water, land use, and growth are being made right now — on timelines set by state and federal agencies, not by the community.
 Most residents have never been told the full picture.

 This page is not about politics.
 It is about what is actually happening in this district and what it means for the people who live here.